GenesysCloudBlueprints/aws-eventbridge-analytics-detail-events-blueprint/blueprint/index-tmp.md

 terraform init
 ```

-3. Run the following command to deploy the application.
-Enter 'yes' when prompted to apply the changeset:
+3. To deploy the application, run the following command.
+To apply the changeset, enter 'yes' when prompted:

 ```
 terraform apply